Last updated on February 27th, 2023 at 11:01 am

 There are many Chinese dialects, including Mandarin, Hakka, Jin, and Min present in San Francisco.
 Written Chinese is different from spoken Chinese: There are two written forms- Simplified or Traditional Chinese, and both systems use alphabets that are nothing like the English alphabet.
 How do you know what dialect or written mode to use for your San Franciscan audience?
 Select a Translation Company In San Francisco that has access to a qualified interpreter and professional translator for each interaction.
 You want your message to resonate with the recipients in person or in written form.

-We predict even more Spanish language inclusion in local governments and commerce in the years to come, and are prepared to provide the Spanish translation service to meet this growing need.
+We predict even more Spanish language inclusion in local governments and commerce in the coming years and we are prepared to provide a Spanish translation service to meet this growing need.
 No matter the industry or subject matter, file type or audience, JR Language is ready to handle the English to Spanish or Spanish to English translation project.

 The Filipino community in San Francisco is leading language support initiatives and gaining traction.
 As of spring 2014, Tagalog is now the third required language for the city government to use to serve its residents.
 Government documents must now be translated into Tagalog, and interpreters skilled in Tagalog must be available at public civil assemblies.

 Where do you get started on having materials translated for your business so you can make your mark in San Francisco?
-Here are a few items we recommend discussing with a professional translation agency about:
+Here are a few items we recommend discussing with a professional translation agency:

-English has the largest representation online, meaning that multiple linguistic markets are going under-served.
+English has the largest online representation, meaning that multiple linguistic markets are under-served.
 According to current data from Internet World Stats, about 25% of internet users speak English.
 What language is second on the list?
 Chinese, at about 19%.
 Imagine giving your website the power of Chinese Translation and SEO for an online market that big.

 To do business in other languages, you’re going to need translated legal material.
 Formation documents, licensing, patents, real estate documents, human resource material, all must be perfectly translated to stand up to legal scrutiny.
 The language of law is complicated on its own, so never trust a legal translation project to a multilingual employee or machine translation software without professional revision.
 You need a professional legal translator to navigate the legal language and the source and target languages.